shadowbq/sagan-extras/sagan_freebsd.howto.md

 Building & Installing SAGAN For FreeBSD
 ===============================

-Goal => *Configure Sagan with liblognorm to log to unified2 snort logging format, using barnyard2 for output plugins*
+Goal => **Configure Sagan with liblognorm to log to unified2 snort logging format, using barnyard2 for output plugins**

 This goal outlines the best practices to decouple the processor and allow for the fastest logging, and alerting chain possible.

 ## Install these Dependecies from Ports Tree:

-Build These:
+*Note: Althought the versions are listed here explicit, you may want/need to build the latest from the port tree.*

+Ports:
 ```shell
 pcre-8.30_2         Perl Compatible Regular Expressions library
 perl-5.12.4_4       Practical Extraction and Report Language